sajeelmalik/Django-Unchained/03-django/README.md

 ```

-14. Run this command in your Anaconda shell in your /app directory,
+14. Run this command in your Anaconda shell (or Terminal) in your /app directory,

 `python manage.py migrate`